 Erin Kinavey Wennerstrom

-Erin (she/her) has worked in the field of early childhood for over 20 years.
-She has worked as a Head Start coordinator, early intervention home visitor program (Part C, EI/ECSE) administrator in child welfare, university lecturer and mental health clinician.
-Erin has graduate training and certification in early childhood special education and counseling and is a Licensed Professional Counselor (LPC).
+Erin (she/her) has worked in the field of early childhood for over 20 years, in a great variety of roles.
+She has worked as a Head Start coordinator, administrator for an early intervention (Part C, EI/ECSE) home visitor program in child welfare, university lecturer and mental health clinician.
+She currently leads the Oregon Infant Mental Health Association as the Executive Director.

 National Certified Counselor (NCC)